Body piercing jewellery information

 You should try to ensure that you wear a belly bar that fits you well, not too tight, but not with too much of the bar sticking out either.
 Although our belly bar sizes are measured in 2mm increments (6mm,8mm,10mm & 12mm) , you will need to find the bar size that will fit you best.
 Most piercers use 10mm or 12mm long bars for belly button piercings, and most high street shops only stock 10mm belly bars.

 We firmly believe that we use the best grades or body piercing jewellery we can, and we insist on certified confirmation of metal contents before we deal with any body jewellery suppliers.
-(We have been in the body jewellery business for nearly 20 years, so we have built up a large range of reputable and reliable suppliers in the UK and also other countries.)
+(We have been in the body jewellery business for over 20 years, so we have built up a large range of reputable and reliable suppliers in the UK and also other countries.)

-For tongue piercing jewellery, there is a similar size & materials situation, people are pierced with titanium bars, and as the piercing will probably swell up a bit just after it has been done, you will need to wear a longer bar initially After your tongue piercing has fully healed you can change the bar to one with a logo design, jewelled ball tongue bar or just something a little different and also of course, one that is a bit shorter a more comfortable to wear.
-Tongues are lots of different sizes and thicknesses, and it also the length of the tongue bar you will need also depends on where on the tongue you are pierced (tip or middle etc.).
+For tongue piercing jewellery, there is a similar size & materials situation, people are pierced with titanium bars, and as the piercing will probably swell up a bit just after it has been done, you will need to wear a longer bar initially After your tongue piercing has fully healed you can change the bar to one with a logo design, jewelled ball tongue bar, plastic tongue piercing stud, or just something a little different and also of course, one that is a bit shorter a more comfortable to wear.
+Tongues are lots of different sizes and thicknesses, and also the length of the tongue bar you will need also depends on where on the tongue you are pierced (tip or middle etc.).

-Popular sizes for tongue bars are 12mm,14mm and 16mm, with 14mm being the size we are asked for most, but we do stcok tongue bars from 8mm long to 24mm long, so there is obviously a huge difference in sizes people need and also prefer to wear (some just want to wear a long bar in their tongue piercing).
+Popular sizes for tongue bars are 12mm,14mm and 16mm, with 14mm being the size we are asked for most, but we do stock tongue bars from 8mm long to 24mm long, so there is obviously a huge difference in sizes people need and also prefer to wear (some just want to wear a long bar in their tongue piercing).
 It should also be noted that your tongue will swell in different situations (when you eat & sleep etc., ) so you should always bear that in mind when choosing a tongue bar, do not wear one that is too tight or else the balls may get pulled into the piercing.

 Teeth can suffer when tongue bars are worn, as some people continually rub their tongue bars against their teeth, it is advisable to bear this in mind when choosing to have your tongue pierced, and acrylic bars and balls are not so abrasive towards your teeth.